Transformers · OrevateAI

 Breathing in moist air is one of the most effective ways to loosen stubborn phlegm.
 Steam inhalation has been a go-to remedy for generations for a good reason – it works!
 The warm, moist air helps to thin mucus in your nasal passages, sinuses, and airways, making it easier to cough up or blow out.

 You don’t need fancy equipment.
 A hot shower or bath can do wonders.
 Alternatively, you can create a makeshift steam tent.
 Boil water in a pot, then carefully remove it from the heat.
 Drape a towel over your head and lean over the pot (keeping a safe distance to avoid burns!), breathing in the steam for 5-10 minutes.
-Adding a few drops of eucalyptus or peppermint essential oil can enhance the decongestant effect, but be cautious if you have sensitive skin or respiratory conditions.
+Adding a few drops of eucalyptus or peppermint essential oil can enhance the decongestant effect, but use caution if you have sensitive skin or respiratory conditions.
+According to Yahoo News Singapore on April 24, 2026, simple tricks like this can help clear chest congestion fast.

 Important: Always exercise extreme caution when using boiling water for steam inhalation to prevent burns.
-Ensure children are supervised or do not attempt this method with them.
+Ensure children are supervised or avoid this method with them.
 Consider a cool-mist humidifier for children instead.

 Natural Remedies to Thin and Expel Phlegm